-I. Participated in National Science Foundation Project on Avian Influenza
+K. Continued Participation in National Science Foundation Project on Avian Influenza

 SRCD Operations Manager Dr. John Takekawa was requested to participate as a subject expert on wild migratory birds in a joint, multi-million-dollar USA-China National Science Foundation (NSF) study on the global threat of avian influenza.
 The goal of the NSF project, entitled "US-China Collab: Harnessing Big Data to understand and predict diversity and transmission of human- and animal-infected avian influenza viruses in China" is to better understand the role of wild waterfowl in spread of this disease and provide solutions to reduce transmission.
 Prior to the novel coronavirus pandemic of 2019, avian influenza viruses were feared to be the next large pandemic.

 During the past 20 years, highly pathogenic avian influenza viruses have infected poultry across the world resulting in losses of billions of dollars.
 A subset of viruses has caused the death of thousands of people since 2013, and as these viruses persist, economic losses and health concerns to the agricultural, wild, and human communities remain.
 Knowledge from epicenters such as China remain limited which substantially hinders development of prediction and forecasting models.
 The investigators will study diversity and transmission dynamics to advance the research in ecology and evolution of influenza viruses and strengthen surveillance and pandemic preparedness.
 The U. S. research team is led by the University of Oklahoma (Dr. Xiangming Xiao) with partners USGS Patuxent Research Center (Dr. Diann Prosser), and St. Jude Research Hospital (Dr. Richard Webby) and three institutions in China (China CDC, China Agricultural University, and Sun Yat-sen University).
-The project will provide offsetting salary costs and travel support from 2020-2024 for Dr. Takekawa's participation.